Medicaid Mistakes

 Not Hiring A Medicaid Planning Attorney

-It’s not uncommon for clients to tell us that they’ve received conflicting advice from nurses, social workers or other professional advisors.
-While non-attorney counselors and advisors don’t intentionally spread false information, they also don’t keep up with the latest changes to Medicaid law.
+Misinformation about Medicaid can cost you thousands of dollars.
+While we understand you trust your family and friends for advice, you’re better off consulting with a Medicaid planning attorney to learn how you can protect assets and still pay for nursing home care.
+It’s not uncommon for clients to tell us that they’ve received well intended but conflicting advice from nurses, social workers or other professional advisors.
+While non-attorney counselors and advisors don’t intentionally spread false information, they also don’t always keep up with the latest techniques in elder law.
 And, they aren’t qualified to give legal advice.
-At Douglas H. McPhail, PLC we can help you better understand how Medicaid fits into your estate and retirement planning while looking out for your best interests.
+At Douglas H. McPhail, PLC we can help you better understand how Medicaid fits into your plan while looking out for your best interests.

 Hiring An Attorney Without Medicaid Planning Experience